ryanuber/slide.sh/README.md

   directory will cause undefined behavior.
 * Slides are loaded in lexical order.
 To order slides, rename them so the sort in the order you desire.
+* Slide navigation supports 254 slides at the max.

 Use Cases
 ---------